Criteria and checklist for membership

 Full and Associate Members

-The following are the principles that are applied to franchisors applying for membership, and which underpin the accreditation process before membership is granted.
+These principles underpin the accreditation process before membership is granted.
 As part of their application, franchisors are expected to demonstrate how they meet these standards and provide evidence of the same, where appropriate.

-- Viable: The business to be franchised must be viable.
-Evidence will show that the product or service is saleable, and at a level of profit that will sustain a franchised network.
+- Viable: The business will have evidence to show that the product or service is saleable, and at a level of profit that will sustain a franchised network.

 - Transferable: There is a means for the transfer of the know-how to a new operator at arm’s length, essential if the business is to be franchised.